openrndr/orx/orx-fx/README.md

  - `StackRepeat` - repeats the source input in a stack fashion
  - `HorizontalWave` - applies a horizontal wave effect on the source input
  - `VerticalWave` - applies a vertical wave effect on the source input
+ - `PerspectivePlane` - applies a planar perspective distortion on the source input

 ### Dither
  - `ADither` - a selection of dithering effects